mark-monteiro/rpc-library/README.md

 Run the binder:
 `./binder`

-The binder will print out a port number, then you can run the server test code by running `./tester` <port_num>
-All the 'tester' file does is just set the necessary environment variables before running the server
+The binder will print out a port number, then in a new terminal tab you can run the server by running `./tester <port_num>` All the 'tester' file does is just set the necessary environment variables before running the server